BMW Timing Chain Replacement Cost

 Let’s talk about one of BMWs most well known problems… timing chains.

-We’ve all heard about them, but do they affect your engine, does it really need replacing and how much will it set you back.
-Let’s set the record straight.
+We’ve all heard about them, but do they affect your engine, do they really need replacing and how much will it set you back.

 Timing chains stretch over time, causing slack in the system and eventually causing them to snap and fail altogether.
 If this happens at higher rpm you will lily bend valves which will lead to a large garage bill and best avoided.